dhrutijoshi11/dhrutijoshi11/README.md

 ### Hi there 👋

 # Dhruti Joshi
-As a recent graduate eager to embark on a career in data science, I bring a robust foundation in data analytics, machine learning, and statistical modeling gained through coursework and hands-on projects.
-My practical experience includes developing and implementing data-driven solutions in course projects, where I've applied advanced techniques such as predictive modeling and data visualization.
-I've honed my ability to analyze complex datasets and communicate insights effectively, skills further strengthened through internships and volunteer projects.
-With a passion for leveraging data to solve real-world problems, I am enthusiastic about contributing to innovative projects and driving impactful results in data science.
+As a recent graduate in data science, I have a strong foundation in data analytics, machine learning, and statistical modeling, with hands-on experience in predictive modeling and data visualization.
+Through coursework, internships, and volunteer projects, I've honed my skills in analyzing complex datasets and communicating insights effectively.
+I'm passionate about solving real-world problems with data and eager to contribute to impactful projects in data science.